fr3fou/gone/README.md

 - Is Deep Learning really just a Neural Network with a lot of layers? (more than 2)
 - Why do you need multiple CNN layers?
 Is it to go to a smaller and smaller version of the image? (when working with images that is) (because of MaxPooling?)
 Why can't you go directly to the smallest size (512x512 -> 16x16 vs 512x512 -> 256x256 -> 128x128 -> ...)?
 - So if images are stored in a 2D array (but with the RGB channels, making it a 3D array with 3 layers), do we use `Conv2D` or `Conv3D`?
+- If 3D inputs are used for videos, how is that represented?
+Is a single input basically an array of 2D arrays (array of images - frames)?
+So basically a single observation is a single video and your entire dataset is a lot of videos, right?

 ### Examples